Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ### Upgradeability

-It should be possible to upgrade the formats, thus each review includes a version number.
+It should be possible to upgrade the formats, thus each Review includes a version number.

 ### Decentralisation

 It should be possible to issue reviews and establish identity without a central authority.
-The core specification allows anyone to create a review by generating a private key.
+The core specification allows anyone to create a review by generating a key pair and signing the review with the private key.
 Object identifier type specifications also favor any IDs which can be determined without a central authority.

 ### Privacy

-Reviewers should be able to reveal as little information about themselves as they like.
+Reviewers should be able to reveal as little information about themselves as they wish.
 This is why the format does not require inclusion of any personally identifiable data.

+The only identifiers being used are the public keys which help to establish reliability of a reviewer.
+These can be easily generated and used on a one-off basis or in a persistent manner.

 ### Standards reuse